faw21/Data-Science-Projects/Term_Project/README.md

 * **filter_month** which corresponds to the month of interest (1-9, should have a default value of 4, i.e., April), and
 * **filter_stationID** which corresponds to the stationID of interest (should have a default value of 1046).

-Given the above two variables, you should create the following graphs:
+Given the above two variables, create the following graphs:
 * **Task 2.1** Show a bar chart for the 25 most popular bikestations when considering the number of **fromCNT** per station (for filter_month).
 Y axis is the fromCNT per station, X axis is the stationID.
 The first stationID corresponds to the most popular station.

 * **Task 2.2** For the filter_month and for the filter_stationID show a graph that shows the distribution of bike rentals throughout the month, for that station only.
 Y axis is the fromCNT for that stationID for that day, X axis is the different days in that month (i.e., 1 - 30 for April).